zzzprojects/docs/dapper-plus.net/pages/getting-started/getting-started-identity-propagation.md

 ## ThenForEach

-The `ThenForEach` method allow you to make a custom action after a bulk-operation has been made.
+The `ThenForEach` method allows you to make a custom action after a bulk-operation has been made.

 ```csharp
 connection.BulkInsert(invoices)